samuelcastillogt/samuelcastillogt/README.md

-# 👋 Hi, I’m Samuel Castillo or @samuelcastillogt
+# 👋 Hi, I’m Samuel Castillo or @samuelcastillogt React Developer from Guatemala
 I am from Guatemala, live in Guatemala City and work as web developer.
 -I enjoy play the guitar but i do not live this.
 I work in my proyects, usually use Firebase, Nodejs and Express.
 - I am a Fullstack developer in JavaScript.